enkidevs/curriculum/web/html/images/image-types.md

 ---
 ## Content

-When using images in your web page or document, whether it's for a logo, an animation, or other, it is important to know which web image formats to use.
+When using images in your web page or document, whether it's for a logo, product photographs, etc, it is important to know which web image formats to use.

-These formats are divided into 2 categories:
+Image formats are divided into 2 categories:
 - **Raster images**
   - JPG/JPEG
   - GIF